 Join

-• When used with a FORK_JOIN task, it waits for a user provided list of zero or more of the forked tasks to be completed.
+- When used with a Static Fork task, the Join task waits for a provided list of the forked tasks to be completed before proceeding with the next task.

-• When used with a FORK_JOIN_DYNAMIC task, it implicitly waits for all of the dynamically forked tasks to complete.
+- When used with a Dynamic Fork task, it implicitly waits for all the forked tasks to complete.

-When used with FORK_JOIN (Static Fork), The joinOn attribute is provided at the top level of the task configuration.
+When used with a Static Fork, use these parameters in top level of the Join task configuration.

 Output